 Does the Finish Affect the Tone?

-Some argue that nitro finishes, being thinner and softer, make the guitar more “breathable” and potentially affect tone positively.
+Some argue that nitro finishes, being thinner and softer, make the guitar more “breathable” and can positively affect tone.

 However, the tonal differences are often too subtle for most players to notice.
 Modern poly finishes are carefully applied, making them a competitive choice tonally.